0pankajkumar/Algorithms/README.md

 # sortingAlgorithms
 All sorting algorithms using C

-#Hello there !
+## Hello there !
-I will be adding here all sorting alogothms I learn
+All sorting alogorithms implemented in pure vanilla C programming language

+* Selection sort